 - Fast Start Training for their position (online or instructor-led)

 - All four parts of Scoutmaster and Assistant Scoutmaster Leader Specific Training

 Fast Start training provides an immediate comfort level for new leaders and enables them to say, "I can do this!"

 Fast Start training is the first step for any new volunteer and is to be delivered immediately after a new leader registers and before he or she meets with any youth member.
 Click any of the links below or in the Links section on the left side of this page to select an online Fast Start training module.

 This is Scouting

 While continuing to address many of the “essentials” that give beginning adult leaders an understanding of the program, the new training, titled, “This Is Scouting,” stresses some important points for leaders to consider as the BSA moves forward into the future.Although continuing to address organization, goals, history and traditions, and funding, the new course places increased emphasis on the BSA’s mission, vision, and values; its programs for boys of all ages and abilities; its role in the community; its aim to protect youth members; and its legacy.
-And it stresses the fun boys can have when they join Scouting.
+And it stresses the fun youth can have when they join Scouting.

 Leader Specific Training

 Once a volunteer has a solid overview of the BSA's values-based program, he or she can begin training for a specific Scouting position through Leader Specific training.
 This training provides the specialized knowledge a new leader needs to assume a leadership role.
 Because each course is designed for a specific leadership position, the training time varies.